Overview

 const docRef = doc(collectionRef) // randomized ID

-attempt to read document at reference
+read document at reference (get)

 getDoc(docRef) // DocumentSnapshot